maxkofler/FileIndex/optimizations.md

 FileIndex::optimizeDuplicates() can use more threads because this is an asynchronous job, just check if a new thread is not searching for an already searched name
 ### NamesDB::searchAll() - do not use searchFirst()
 NamesDB::searchAll() can use a custom implementation of searchFirst() or a flag to continue searching even if the result has been found, this would minimize calling delays, allocations of memory and checks becaus searchFirst has to generate the optimized c-string of the name every time it gets called and check for errors and so on...
+### Multithreaded searching
+Searching can be multithreaded.
+We can place pointers at different intervals to chunk up the dataset